Marcello Falzerano

-Marcello Falzerano (born 12 April 1991) is an Italian footballer who plays as a winger or midfielder for club Monopoli.
+Marcello Falzerano (born 12 April 1991) is an Italian footballer who plays as a winger or midfielder for Serie D club Città di Fasano.

 Career

 Youth career

 Born in Pagani, the province of Salerno, Campania, Falzerano started his career at Rome club G.S.
 Edipro Roma.
 He was selected to Lazio regional Giovanissimi representative team in April 2006.
 In mid-2006 Falzerano left for Savio.
 The two Allievi teams of the club finished as the runner-up of Lazio region Allievi league and losing semi-finalists of Lazio Allievi Fascia B respectively.
 Falzerano mainly played for the latter, losing to S.S.
 Lazio.
 At the end of season he was selected to the Lazio Allievi representatives, to 2007 Coppa Nazionale Primavera, an event competed by the representatives of Italian regions.

 Salernitana

 On 1 September 2008 Falzerano joined Serie B team Salernitana, located in Salerno.
 After the team relegated in 2009–10 Serie B, Falzerano made his first team debut.
 He was selected to 2011 Lega Pro Quadrangular Tournament for Italy U20 Serie C team, losing to Lega Pro Second Division/B 0–2.